Get Your Heart On!: Release and promotion

 On 4 March 2011, the group's next untitled album was announced for release in June.
 "Can't Keep My Hands Off You" was released as a single on 30 March.
 Preceded by a behind-the-scenes video on 6 April, a music video was released for the track on 19 April.
 "Jet Lag" was released as a single on 25 April in both English and French versions.
 Two days later, the album's title was announced as Get Your Heart On!, which was followed by the track listing on 29 April.
 A music video was released for "Jet Lag" on 4 May, directed by Frank Borin.
 "Freaking Me Out" was made available for streaming through Alternative Press website on 3 June.
 Get Your Heart On! was made available for streaming on 18 June, before being released on 21 June through major label Atlantic Records.
 Its cover artwork features a teenager's room decorated with posters of the band.
 A music video was released for "Astronaut" on 19 September, directed by Mark Staubach.

 A music video was released for "Summer Paradise" on 12 December, directed by Staubach; it featured footage from the group's Australian tour.
 Two days after, an Indonesian version was made featuring collaborations from Kotak lead vocalist Tantri.
 A version of "Summer Paradise" featuring Sean Paul was released on 17 February.
 A music video was released for the Paul version of "Summer Paradise" on 31 March, directed by RT! and Staubach.
 The album was included in a package with No Pads, No Helmets...Just Balls later in the month.
 A music video was released for "This Song Saved My Life" on 25 March 2013, directed by David F. Mewa, was intended to highlight the consequences of human trafficking.
 The clip shows a person putting a new shirt, before finding a note in the collar that read "Help Me".
-It cuts to Vietnamese children sewing shirts in a factory, where one of them attempts to escape and is imprisoned.
+It cuts to Chinese children sewing shirts in a factory, where one of them attempts to escape and is imprisoned.
 In August, the album was packaged with Still Not Getting Any....
 The Get Your Heart On – The Second Coming!
 EP was released in December, featuring outtakes written during the album's sessions.